JHUAPL/CodeCut/deepcut-ghidra/README.md

 Ghidra Deepcut Analyzer
 =======================

-Implementation of the deepcut as a Ghidra one-shot analyzer.
+Implementation of Deepcut as a Ghidra one-shot analyzer.

 ## Building and Installation
-JDK 11 (or newer) and Ghidra 9.1.0 (or newer) are required.
+Requirements are the same as Ghidra.
+Currently JDK 17 (or newer) is required (for Ghidra 10.2).

 Ghidra's standard Gradle build system is used.
 Set the `GHIDRA_INSTALL_DIR` environment variable before building, or set it as